Introduction

 QF assumes an equilibrium where each contributor picks the optimal contribution for themselves, given what everyone else is contributing.

-This means that in order to know how much they should contribute to a project through QF, people have to know how much other people are contributing.
-For example, suppose there’s a small open source software project that really benefits me, but it already has €1,000,000 in total funding without my contribution: I might think that €1,000,000 is sufficient to build the software and thus there’s little marginal utility in my contributing any more.
-On the other hand, if nobody else is contributing anything at all, I might feel motivated to make a sizeable contribution.
+This means that in order to know how much they should contribute, people have to know how much other people are contributing.
+For example, suppose there’s a small open source software project that would significantly benefit me, but it already has €1,000,000 in total funding without my contribution: I might think that €1,000,000 is sufficient to build the software and thus there’s little marginal utility in my contributing any more.
+On the other hand, if nobody else was contributing anything at all, and therefore the software wouldn’t get built without my help, I might feel motivated to make a sizeable contribution.

 But how do people know what everyone else is contributing?
 Well in reality, they don’t, at least not before the funding round is over.